Never Not Hungry

 Instructions

 1. Whisk the flour, sugar, baking powder, baking soda, and salt together in a large mixing bowl.
-Coat the two frozen sticks of butter in the flour mixture, then grate both directly into the bowl on the large holes of a box grater.
+Coat the two frozen sticks of butter in the flour mixture, then grate 7 tablespoons from each stick directly into the bowl on the large holes of a box grater, leaving the last tablespoon of behind (ungrated) to melt and brush on the tops before baking.
 Toss gently with a fork to combine.

 2. Add the cold buttermilk to the flour mixture and fold together with the fork until just combined.
 The dough will look very dry; this is correct!
 Throughout the process, until the last 1-2 turns, the dough will look dry and wrong.
 Don’t worry!